Congregational Christian Churches in Canada: Canadian hiatus

 As a name and evangelical movement in Canada, Congregationalism was probably better known (and understood) in the 19th century, but many Congregational churches voted to join with Methodists and a majority of Presbyterians to form the United Church of Canada in 1925.
 As a direct consequence, the term "Congregational Church" fell into disuse, and virtually disappeared in Canada.
 A remnant of churches still congregational in polity were concentrated in Southern Ontario, and were known as the "Ontario Christian Churches".
 These churches affiliated with the Conservative Congregational Christian Conference in the United States in 1965, but retained their independence as a separate conference.

 Recent history and opposition to theological liberalism

-In response to the growing theological liberalism of the United Church of Canada, and following (in particular) its 1988 decision to ordain non-celibate gay people to the ministry, a group of conscientious objectors left the denomination and began looking for ways in which to cultivate their evangelical Christian faith, and to affiliate with others of like mind.
-This group became aware of the Ontario Christian Churches, and began the process of joining with them.
-Out of these discussions, a new organization was formed: the Congregational Christian Churches in Canada.
+In response to what they regarded as increasing theological liberalism within the United Church of Canada, particularly the denomination’s 1988 decision permitting the ordination of openly non-celibate gay ministers, some evangelical members left the church and sought affiliation with conservative congregations outside the denomination.
+A number of these individuals and congregations subsequently connected with the Congregational Christian Churches of Ontario, contributing to the later growth of the Congregational Christian Churches in Canada.